 • Liquidity pool arbitrage gives you better exchange rates than traditional banking routes.

-Challenges with Traditional Cross-Border Payments
+What are the Challenges with Traditional Cross-Border Payments?

-According to Grand View Research, the global cross border payments market size was estimated at USD 212.55 billion in 2024 and is projected to reach USD 320.73 billion by 2030.
+According to Grand View Research, the global cross-border payments market size was estimated at USD 212.55 billion in 2024 and is projected to reach USD 320.73 billion by 2030.

 cross border payment market graph

-However, every international wire transfer costs your enterprise thousands in hidden fees, days in processing delays, and the blockchain based financial ecosystem is ready to address these challenges with more flexibility and security.
+However, every international wire transfer costs your enterprise thousands in hidden fees, days in processing delays, and the blockchain-based financial ecosystem is ready to address these challenges with more flexibility and security.
 First, let’s understand the challenges of traditional cross-border payments:

 The High Cost of Moving Money Globally